yhoazk/cpp/threads/examples/detached_thread/unreliable_thread.md

-This example demostrates how the thread fails if the thread is not finished.
+In this example the thread is detached, and no output is shown as the stdout is not redirected
-A join is needed.